tbrockman/tbrockman.github.io/_drafts/hello-world.md

 > I don't think this is a vulnerability.
 The API token generated by utterances is specific to the user.
 Any user can generate a much more permissive personal access token using the github user interface:
 [https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token#creating-a-token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token#creating-a-token)

-I began to doubt myself, whether what I had found really *was* a problem, and my understanding of what the backend was doing was flawed.
-Did I know anything?
-Was I just an overcautious dumb dumb?
-But I was not deterred.
+I began to doubt myself and whether what I had found really *was* a problem.
+Was my understanding of the backend flawed?
+Did I know *anything*?
+Was I just an overcautious **dumb dumb**?

+No. I am *software engineer*.

 > **Theo:**
 >